ml-research/NeSyXIL/README.md

 Interacting with their Explanations](https://arxiv.org/pdf/2011.12854.pdf) by Wolfgang Stammer, Patrick Schramowski, Kristian Kersting, to be published at CVPR 2021.

+This repository contains all source code required to reproduce the experiments of the paper including the ColorMNIST experiments and running the CNN model.

 In case you are only looking for the NeSy Concept Learner please visit the separate [repository](https://github.com/ml-research/NeSyConceptLearner).

 ![Concept Learner with NeSy XIL](./figures/main_method.png)

-This repository contains all source code required to reproduce the experiments of the paper including the ColorMNIST experiments and running the CNN model.

 Included is a docker file as well as a modified version of captum ([official repo](https://captum.ai/)) that we had modified by a single line such that the gradients of the explanations are kept.
-Simply running the docker file will automatically load the captum_xil version. (line 105 in ```NeSyXIL/src/docker/captum_xil/captum/attr/_utils/gradient.py```)
+Simply running the docker file will automatically install the captum_xil version. (ref. line 105 in ```NeSyXIL/src/docker/captum_xil/captum/attr/_utils/gradient.py```)

 ## How to Run (in quick repititions move one leg in front of the other):